CONSTITUTION (Effective - 22nd February 2026 - subject to General Meeting confirmation)

 1) TITLE - The title of the Club will be “Gateshead Civic Walking Club”.

-2) OBJECTIVES - The objectives of the Club will be: “To encourage and enable members to participate in organised hill-walking and Club social events utilising, whenever possible, minibus/car-sharing (‘Club Provided Transport’) from the Civic Centre to minimise carbon emissions”.
+2) OBJECTIVES - The objectives of the Club will be: “To encourage and enable members to participate in hill-walking events utilising, whenever possible, minibus/car-sharing (‘Club Provided Transport’) from the Civic Centre to minimise carbon emissions, allow those totally reliant on public transport to participate and relieve pressure on extremely limited parking at most of the walking venues”.

 3) MEMBERSHIP

 3.1 Membership will be open to all persons aged 18 years or over.
-During an initial calendar year, prospective members may attend up to two Club organised Saturday or Sunday events as a ‘guest’ before being required to submit an application for membership in order to facilitate, if approved by Club Committee, continued participation in organised Club hill-walking events for the remainder of that calendar year.
-Prospective members must submit a guest participation form in order to facilitate, if sanctioned by Club Committee, participation in any organised Club hill-walking event.
+During an initial financial year ending 31st March, prospective members may attend up to two Club organised Saturday or Sunday events as a ‘guest’ before being required to submit an application for membership in order to facilitate, if approved by the Club Committee, continued participation in organised Club hill-walking events for the remainder of that financial year.
+Prospective members must submit a guest participation form to facilitate, if sanctioned by the Club Committee, participation in any organised Club hill-walking event.

 3.2 Applications for membership will be made in writing on the form provided for that purpose and signed by the candidate.
 The candidate’s election to membership will be subject to the agreement of the Club Committee.

-3.3 Membership of the Club will expire on 31st December each year, after which a new application for membership may be submitted.
+3.3 Membership of the Club will expire on 31st March at the end of each financial year, after which a new application for membership may be submitted.

 3.4 The Club Committee will have power to close membership if it is deemed necessary.